mnooner256/usb-linux/README.md

 the script as the root user.
 Note, this script relies on the underlying OS being Debian Linux or a derivative (i.e. Debian, Ubuntu, Mint, etc).

+If you want to install the script to a USB drive, simply provide the device file's name.
+The script does some error checking to make sure that the provided file is, in fact, a USB block device.

 ```bash
 $ sudo ./install-usb /dev/sdc
 ```

 The script can also create ISO files.
-I need an ISO of the system so that I could test under VirtualBox, which does not like boot from the USB drive.
+I use an ISO of the system so that I can test under VirtualBox, which will not boot from the USB drive.
-Simply pass in a file path ending in .iso, and the script will do the write thing.
+Simply pass in a file path ending in .iso, and the script will do the right thing.

 ```bash